Cotezzo/be-frontend/README.md

 Icons8.com for all the icons in the home page Fontawesome for the navbar icons
-Unsplash for some of the images used in the home page Formspree for the email contact form
+Unsplash for some of the images used in the home page Formspree for the working email contact form
 Random people on StackOverflow

 -------------------------------------------------------